Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Model

 This paper considers mechanisms that produce matching functions with a cutoff characterization according to Definition \ref{def:cutoff}.
 Placement scores $\bS$ may or may not equal school priority scores $\bR$.
 The definition gives researchers the freedom to construct special placement scores $\bS$ if the mechanism that they consider does not admit cutoff characterization by means of priority scores $\bR$.
 The idea behind this definition stems from the logic of the general class of mechanisms of \cite{agarwal2018}.
 Moreover, we assume throughout the paper that, for any $j\in \m{J}$, $S_j$ has a distribution that is absolutely continuous with respect to (wrt) the Lebesgue measure and support $\mS_j$ that contains a closed interval around $c_j$.
 The support of $\bS$ is $\mS$.
 For any two scores $S_j$ and $S_l$, we assume that either $\mmp[S_j = S_l]=1$ or $\mmp[f(S_j) = S_l]<1$ for any measurable function $f$.
 This says that the only deterministic function relating any two scores may be the identity function.

 \cite{azevedo2016} demonstrate that, if the matching function is stable, the matching has cutoff characterization with $\bS = \bR$ and admission cutoffs constructed as follows.
 For each $j \in \m{J}$, $c_j := \inf \{ S_j(\omega) : \text{ for } \omega \text{ with } \mu(\omega)=j \}$ if some individuals are matched to $j$ or $c_j:=\inf \mS_j$ if nobody is matched to $j$.
+In fact, most empirical work applying RD to matching data in the last 15 years rely on this stability-based method for constructing cutoffs.
 Many mechanisms produce stable matchings.
 For example, SD and DA are strategy proof and lead to stable matchings if agents are truth-tellers.

-Regarding settings where agents are not truth-tellers, e.g., because they face constraints in the submission of $P$, \cite{haeringer2009} study how the SD, DA, Boston, and TTC mechanisms lead to stable matchings.
+Regarding settings where agents are not truth-tellers, e.g., because they face constraints in the submission of $P$, \cite{haeringer2009} and \cite{fack2019} show how stability arises in equilibrium with strategic agents.
+In particular, \cite{fack2019} formally test for stability in their empirical context of Parisian schools and do not find evidence against it.
+One possible threat to stability is agents that make mistakes during submission of their preferences. \cite{artemovCheHe2017,Artemov2023} explicitly study stable matching with mistaken agents.
+They argue that most of the mistakes observed in equilibrium are likely to be payoff-irrelevant in large markets, and thus not hurting stability of the match.
+Despite the strong support for stability in the literature, we emphasize that Definition \ref{def:cutoff} allows for the general cutoff characterization of \cite{agarwal2018} that does not require stability.